boazbk/tcs/lec_06_loops.md

 ::: {.nonmath}
 In this chapter we give a general model of an algorithm, which (unlike Boolean circuits) is not restricted to a fixed input lengths, and  (unlike finite automata) is not restricted to a finite amount of working memory.
-We will see two ways to do so:
+We will see two ways to model algorithms:

 * _Turing machines_, invented by Alan Turing in 1936, are an hypothetical abstract device that yields a finite description of an algorithm that can handle arbitrarily long inputs.